Deribit AWS Endpoint Service instruction

 The connection request that was created in Step 1, has to be accepted in the Deribit AWS account, until that happens the VPC Endpoint in your account will remain in the ‘pending acceptance’ state:

-In order to inform Deribit you have created a connection request, please send an email to ‘aws-support@sentillia.com’ following the below guidelines:
+In order to inform Deribit you have created a connection request, please send an email to ‘colo-support@coinbase.com’ from the email registered with the full Deribit UID following the below guidelines:

 • Include the following in the mail subject: